Melissa Fiorentino

 Next was Brenda Drexel, a relatively experienced fighter of 24 previous fights, who also went on to lose by a four-round unanimous decision to Fiorentino, on May 2, 2003.
 This the bout was held at the Foxwood Casino in Connecticut.

 Two knockouts followed, one in three rounds over Liz Drew and the other, a second round victory over previously undefeated Talia Smith.

 Next came what, perhaps, has been Fiorentino's most important victory to date: on May 14, 2004, she met the former and future world champion "Downtown Leona Brown" in Providence, with Fiorentino earning a six-round unanimous decision win.

 With that win, Fiorentino got a chance to fight for the world title for the first time: In her first fight abroad, she battled Emiko Raika for the WIBA world Featherweight title on September 18 in Kyoto, Japan.
-Fiorentino lost her first world title fight by a ten-round unanimous decision.
+Fiorentino lost her first world title fight by a 10-round unanimous decision.

-Fiorentino has a record of twelve wins and one loss, with six wins by knockout.
+Fiorentino was inducted into the International Women's Boxing Hall of Fame in 2019.